 Future revisions to the unified program may be made by the San Diego Water Board Executive Officer, provided that the unified program, as revised, remains consistent with and meets the requirements of state law, including the California Ocean Plan, for beach water quality monitoring and related public notification and reporting.
-Revisions to the Monitoring and Reporting Program are subject to a thirty-day public comment period, subject to a request for a hearing before the San Diego Water Board, and may be appealed to the State Water Board.
+Revisions to the section 13383 letter directive Menitoring and Reporting Program are subject to a thirty-day public comment period, subject to a request for a hearing before the San Diego Water Board, and may be appealed to the State Water Board.